by: Thomas Young

 This is the amount of money spent monthly to market and maintain the website and on other online marketing efforts, such as social media and AdWords.
 Traffic generation is an important part of this budget and should include staff time and external contractor hours.

 This is the total number of monthly visits to your website.
 This number can be either total visits or unique visitors.
 It is best to generally monitor total visits or sessions as the key indicator.
 This is part of the ROI equation controlled by web marketers.
 Generally, the higher the targeted traffic, the greater number of leads for the sales team.

 Conversion Rate to Leads: 2.5 percent (50 leads)

 This is the conversion rate of online visitors to sales leads.
 The number of leads divided by the site’s traffic equals your conversion rate.
 Keep in mind, there are many ways to convert website visitors into sales leads.
 The key factor here is that they have made contact with your company and are now in touch with your sales team.
 Target a conversion rate of 1 to 5 percent for lead generation websites.
 The better your website converts, the higher the amount of sales leads.
-This is an ROI factor you and the web marketing team can influence with excellent content and a high-performing website.
+This is an ROI factor you and the strategic digital marketing team can influence with excellent content and a high-performing website.
 Much of this book is really about maximizing this conversion rate.

 Lead Conversion Rate to a Sale: 20 percent

 This is a measurement of how successful your sales team is at converting a sales lead into a closed sale.
 If one out of every five sales leads converts into a sale, your conversion rate is 20 percent.
 Calculate this number by dividing the total number of sales orders by the total number of leads in that same time period.
 Most sales teams convert at higher than 20 percent and this is a conservative number for this ROI example.
 Sales teams with strong performance convert at 50 percent or higher, depending on the average order amount.
 For example, higher price points tend to convert at lower conversion rates.